-Rapid Response Event Number - Assigned by DEW IT, this federally-mandated marker, provides a unique number to connect activities and individuals with a specific company's layoff or closure event.
+Rapid Response Event Number - Assigned by WRC, this federally-mandated marker, provides a unique number to connect activities and individuals with a specific company's layoff or closure event.
 This is not the IRS issued Federal Employer Identification Number (FEIN).

-Rapid Reemployment Video - Capturing key information most relevant and requested by affected workers, this resource provides a summary of programs and services in which they may be eligible.
+Rapid Response Video - Capturing key information most relevant and requested by affected workers, this resource provides a summary of programs and services in which they may be eligible.

-Worker Adjustment and Retraining Notification (WARN) Act -This law requires most employers with 100 or more employees to provide notification 60 calendar days in advance of plant closings and mass layoffs.
+WARN Notification -The Worker Adjustment and Retraining Notification (WARN) Act requires most employers with 100 or more employees to provide notification 60 calendar days in advance of plant closings and mass layoffs.

-"Your Next Step Forward" Brochure - A collection of information and resources available to individuals affected by a layoff or closure.
+"Your Next Step Forward" Booklet - A collection of information and resources available to individuals affected by a layoff or closure.